suffolklibraries/lgc/content/collections/events/holywells-park-16-06.md

     content:
       -
         type: text
-        text: 'Join the walk leaders on a town walk incorporating the quayside (if the weather is suitable). ' -
+        text: "We meet at the Question Mark Sculpture outside the University of Suffolk building on the Waterfront.\_" -
     type: paragraph
     attrs: